nmeylan/RORganize/README.md

 *   Time logging.
 *   Gantt creation.
 *   Email notifications.
+*   In app notifications.
 *   Flexible core application.
 It's really easy to make and mount a plugin to the core app.
 *   And more in progress...

 ## So it's a n+1 project management application?
 I hope not.
 I have used several project management tools before write RORganize and I've always find them too much complex.
 Indeed, these tools often have a lots of menu/features that we don't use everyday.
 I built RORganize with the principle to make an ergonomic tool.
+I always take care of performances, so I spend lots of time on refactoring to gain precious _ms_.

 # Documentation